cdungca/document-classifier/README.md

 Data cleaning will be done on both csv generation and when we load the data in the Jupyter notebook.
 In the csv generation, we will be removing line breaks (e.g. \n) and other characters present in the full text extraction.
 The goal is to only have the words in the full text.

-Here are the high level steps for cleaning and preparating the data in the Jupyter notebook:
+Here are the high level steps for cleaning and preparing the data in the Jupyter notebook:

 1. Remove rows with null values
 2. Change all texts to lower case